Bfgeshka/awesome-c/README.md

 * [davidreynolds/algorithms](https://github.com/davidreynolds/algorithms) - A repository of assorted algorithms and data structures.
 * [dhuertas/AES](https://github.com/dhuertas/AES) - AES algorithm implementation in C
 * [duckythescientist/obfuscatedLife](https://github.com/duckythescientist/obfuscatedLife) - Conway's Game of Life in 9 lines of C
+* [jmcejuela/Levenshtein-MySQL-UDF](https://github.com/jmcejuela/Levenshtein-MySQL-UDF) - General Levenshtein algorithm and k-bounded levenshtein distance in linear time and constant space.
+Implementation in C as a MySQL UDF
+* [jobovy/extreme-deconvolution](https://github.com/jobovy/extreme-deconvolution) - Density estimation using Gaussian mixtures in the presence of noisy, heterogeneous and incomplete data

 ## Argument Parsing ##
 * [parg][410] - A single-file reimplementation of ``getopt`` with better